• Skip to primary navigation

 • Freshly grated parmesan cheese (we use this microplane to grate ours)

-I love roma or campari tomatoes in bruschetta.
+I love roma or campari tomatoes when making bruschetta crostini.
 I feel like those have the perfect balance of juiciness, firmness, and flavor.

 In a pinch, you can also chop up some cherry tomatoes or a beefsteak tomato, but those won't have the same impact.